Self-Learning Threshold-Based Load Balancing

-The following two examples show that the thresholds mentioned in Theorem \ref{the: optimal thresholds} are the only thresholds for which all solutions of \eqref{eq: static fluid limit} converge to $q^*$.
-In both cases we exhibit equilibrium solutions of \eqref{eq: static fluid limit} which are different from $q^*$.
+The following examples establish that the thresholds indicated in Theorem \ref{ch2-the: optimal thresholds} are the only fluid-optimal thresholds.
+For larger or smaller thresholds, the examples exhibit stationary solutions $\bq$ of \eqref{ch2-eq: static fluid limit} that are different from $q^*$.
+In particular, such thresholds are not fluid-optimal since $\bq(t) = \bq(0) \neq q^*$ for all $t \geq 0$.

 \begin{example}[Large threshold] Suppose $\ell > \flambda$ and let $\theta \in (0, 1)$ be a solution of